Introduction

 - Choose the Right Hardware:

-- Select a compatible latch and handle, opting for high-quality materials to reduce the need for replacements.
+- Select a latch and handle that complement each other, opting for high-quality materials to minimize future replacements.

-- Check the manufacturer’s instructions for specific requirements or recommendations.
+- Refer to the manufacturer’s instructions for specific requirements or recommendations.

 - Mark the Placement:

-- With the door hung, decide on the handle height, typically around 36 inches from the bottom.
+- With the door hung, determine the handle height, typically around 36 inches from the bottom.

-- Mark the locations for the latch and handle on both the door and frame with a pencil.
+- Use a pencil to mark the locations for the latch and handle on both the door and the frame.

 - Drill Pilot Holes:

-- If necessary, remove the door and drill pilot holes at the marked locations to prevent wood splitting.
+- If necessary, remove the door and drill pilot holes at the marked spots to prevent wood splitting.

-- Choose a drill bit that matches the screws provided with your latch and handle kit.
+- Use a drill bit that matches the screws included in your latch and handle kit.

 - Attach the Handle:

-- Align the handle with the pilot holes and secure it to the door with screws, ensuring it is level and flush.
+- Align the handle with the pilot holes and secure it to the door with screws, ensuring it’s level and flush.

 - Test the handle to confirm it moves freely and is firmly attached.